malsch/occupationCoding/README.md

 ### For Applied Users (German only, coding according to the 2010 German Classification of Occupation)

-We first demonstrate how to code answers using the Alphabetical Dictionary (algorithm 1 in the paper).
-A better and highly recommended algorithm is Similarity-based Reasoning, shown afterwards (not included in the paper, due to space restrictions).
-It is evaluated at the bottom of this page.
+We will demonstrate how to code answers using the Alphabetical Dictionary (algorithm 1 in the paper) and using Similarity-based Reasoning (not included in the paper, due to space restrictions).

-To prepare, load the coding index ``Gesamtberufsliste_der_BA.xlsx`` first.
+To prepare, load the coding index ``Gesamtberufsliste_der_BA.xlsx``.
 Enter the path were you saved ``Gesamtberufsliste_der_BA.xlsx``.
 ``` r
 path_to_file <- "./Gesamtberufsliste_der_BA.xlsx" # change path
 coding_index_w_codes <- prepare_German_coding_index_Gesamtberufsliste_der_BA(path_to_file,